T

 Insider tips

-• Get an Octopus Card for easy payment on public transport and at many shops.
+• Consider purchasing an Octopus card for seamless payment on public transport and in many shops.

 Packing highlights